Layr-Labs/eigenlayer-contracts/docs/releases/slashing-release/interfaces/allocator.md

     struct Withdrawal {
         // The address that originated the Withdrawal address staker;
-        // The staker's allocator at the time of thhe queing of the withdrawal address allocator;
+        // NEW: The staker's allocator at the time of thhe queing of the withdrawal address allocator;
         // The address that can complete the Withdrawal + will receive funds when completing the withdrawal address withdrawer;